yonglehou/echo-net/README.md

 ## Examples
 ## Emitting Information
-### echonet to the 'console' to get developer-centric information.
+### echonet to the 'console' to get developer-centric information...
 We 'echo' messages in to a `channel: dotnet`, under the `category: noise`

 ```
 curl --data-urlencode "message=Hello world" --get http://reliability/echonet/console?channel=dotnet&category=noise
 ```

-### echonet business intelligence to get an idea of the larger picture.
+### echonet business intelligence to get an idea of the larger picture...

 Emit a row in to a PowerBI `container: dotnet` and a PowerBI `table: noise`.
 The event is of: